 Where to buy in the U.S.A.

-Curacao Liqueur The Chobolobo Mansion or Country Estate was built in the early 1800's.
-The Country House is located in the centre of a piece of land which has an area of 10,500 m².
+Landhuis Chobolobo was built in the early 1800's.
+It is located in the center of a piece of land which has an area of 10,500 m².
 (2 ½ acres).
 The property's history is rather sketchy, but we do know that in the early 1900's it belonged to the Family Jesurun.
 In 1947 the property was purchased by N.V.
-Senior & Co. which company produces the one and only GENUINE "Curacao of Curacao" liqueur.
+Senior & Co. and since then Landhuis Chobolobo is the home of the Genuine Curaçao Liqueur.